achall36/RoxvilleRooster.github.io/roll20_savage_worlds.md

 permalink: /roll20_savage_worlds/
 ---

-# Using Roll20 for Savage Worlds games

-## Character sheet and tokens
+# Character sheets and tokens
 We use the tabbed character sheets for Savaged Worlds.

 For the character tokens, we link the red, green, and blue bubbles and link these to character sheet attributes to track and display these values.